Food is a love language! And a powerful reinforcer.

 Usually for this tier, we are looking at dry & crunchy treats.
 Every dog’s exact preferences are unique, but here are some treats that are low value for most dogs.

-Your dog's regular kibble!
 Try setting aside a portion of your dog's daily meals to use for training.
+Wet foods can even be used in squeeze tubes or otherwise creatively.
 Calories vary - check the bag!

 Medium value treats.